Uzbek language: History

-During the eighteenth and nineteenth century, Chagatai remained the main literary language in most of Central Asia, but it faced a phase of decay.
-Eventually, Chagatai was mostly referred to as the language of the Sarts, the settled Turkic-speaking populations of the Fergana Valley, although the definition of this term shifted through the decades.
-According to the Kazakh scholar Serali Lapin, who lived at the end of the 19th – beginning of the 20th century, "there is no special Sart language different from Uzbek".
-Russian researchers of the second half of the 19th century, like L. N. Sobolev, believed that "Sart is not a special tribe, as many tried to prove.
-Sart is indifferently called both Uzbek and Tajik, who live in the city and are engaged in trade".
+During the 18th and 19th centuries, Chagatai remained the main literary language in most of Central Asia, but it underwent a period of decline.
+Eventually, Chagatai was mostly referred to as the language of the Sarts, the settled Turkic‑speaking populations of the Fergana Valley, although the definition of this term shifted over the decades.
+According to the Kazakh scholar Serali Lapin, who lived at the end of the 19th and beginning of the 20th century, "there is no special Sart language different from Uzbek".
+Russian researchers of the second half of the 19th century, such as L. N. Sobolev, believed that "Sart is not a special tribe, as many have tried to prove.
+Sart is indifferently applied to both Uzbeks and Tajiks who live in the city and are engaged in trade".

-As part of the preparation for the 1924 establishment of the Soviet Republic of Uzbekistan, Chagatai was officially renamed "Old Uzbek", which Edward A. Allworth argued "badly distorted the literary history of the region" and was used to give authors such as Ali-Shir Nava'i an Uzbek identity.
+As part of the preparations for the 1924 establishment of the Soviet Republic of Uzbekistan, Chagatai was officially renamed 'Old Uzbek', which Edward A. Allworth argued "badly distorted the literary history of the region" and was used to give authors such as Ali-Shir Nava'i an Uzbek identity.

-After the independence of Uzbekistan, the Uzbek government opted to reform Northern Uzbek by changing its alphabet from Cyrillic to Latin in an attempt to stimulate the growth of Uzbek in a new, independent state.
-However, the reform never went into full application, and As of 2024 both alphabets are widely used, from daily uses to government publications and TV news.
-Uzbek language has not eclipsed Russian in the government sector since Russian is used widely in sciences, politics, and by the upper class of the country.
-However, the Uzbek internet, including Uzbek Wikipedia, is growing rapidly.
+After Uzbekistan's independence, the Uzbek government opted to reform Northern Uzbek by changing its alphabet from Cyrillic to Latin in an attempt to stimulate the growth of Uzbek in the new independent state.
+However, the reform was never fully implemented, and as of 2025, both alphabets are widely used, from daily life to government publications and television news.
+Uzbek has not eclipsed Russian in the governmental sector, as Russian remains widely used in science, politics, and by the upper class of the country.
+However, the Uzbek internet, including the Uzbek Wikipedia, is growing rapidly.